 Finally, I mention rolling the dough into a boule.
 A boule is French for “ball”, and is a traditional shape of French bread, resembling an oval ball.
 It is a rustic loaf shape that can be made of any type of flour.

 I made two types of bread, the regular crusty artisan bread (flaked with some sea salt), as well as rosemary garlic bread.
+The recipe makes enough for one large boule.
+You can half the recipe and have two small-sized boules.
 I used fresh rosemary from my garden and I made a garlic confit.
 For the garlic, you just place some cloves on a baking tray, drizzle some olive oil on top and let it broil until it becomes brown and soft.
 If you squeeze the garlic a paste should come out.
+I used the back of a wooden spoon to smash the garlic roughly into a paste.
 Alternatively, you could use a tablespoon of garlic powder in lieu, but I think fresh garlic is better!

 And now without further ado, let’s get right into making some delicious no-knead crusty artisan bread, shall we?